YoussefNasser1911/YoussefNasser1911/README.md

 ### ✍️ Dev Quotes
 > *"First, solve the problem.
 Then, write the code."* — John Johnson

-> *"There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors."* — Phil Karlton (with a developer twist)
+> *"There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors."* — Phil Karlton
-ضيفلي ال Aspiring Cyber Security